waterbug/pangalactic.node/pangalactic/node/docs/cattens_reference.md

 ![Repository Service](images/network_login.png "Repository Service")

-The **Pangalaxian** client auto-connects to the Repository Service by default, but the user can un-check that "Auto-connect at startup" option if desired.
+The **CATTENS** client auto-connects to the Repository Service by default, but the user can un-check that "Auto-connect at startup" option if desired.

 The **Repository Service** button is a toggle, so clicking on it while